Thierry Clerc practices in Cambridge (UK) as a clinical homeopath and a nutritionist.

 For dressing or on bread: use an oil high in nutrients.
 Cold pressed and unrefined oils are the best.
 Linseed oil, hemp-seed oil and walnut oil are the most nutritious but less available and more expensive than cold-pressed olive oil, which is also an excellent option.

 To fry: use an oil that can be heated up to a certain point with no significant change in chemical composition (this point is called the “smoke point”, and this is when flavour and nutrients are damaged and the oil can turn toxic).
-To cook, the best is organic coconut butter or ghee.
-Other good options are refined olive oil, high-oleic sunflower oil or safflower oil.
+To know what is best for cooking and frying, your full cholesterol test results will be very useful.
+However, generally, organic coconut butter is well tolerated, but organic ghee can be better for people with good fat metabolism.
+Sunflower oil, peanut oil and safflower oil are also generally very good options as they have a very high “smoke point”.
+Refined olive oil (ie – not virgin) is also considered very good but should not be heated above 180C.

 Proteins: proteins are used by the body to restore body tissues and build new tissues (such as muscles).
 Over-consumption of proteins however can create toxic by-products so ideally, we need to stay withing a 10% range of what would be our ideal daily ratio of protein.
 This ratio depends on your weight, physical activity and lifestyle, and also your genetic set-up.
 The main protein groups are meat, fish, eggs, cheese/dairy, tofu/soy.
 However, vegetable proteins such as lentils, pulses, porridge, quinoa have a high content of proteins that are easily absorbed.